China Spring ISD School Budget

 Where does the money go?

 Fund 199 is the largest fund at China Spring ISD, funding teacher salaries, school supplies, facility repairs, and professional development for staff.
-Fund 199 accounts for 78.2% of revenues at the district.
-Within fund 199, 79.2% of funds is allocated for teacher salaries, 10.5% for utilities, and 2.5% for property insurance.
-Leaving the remaining 7.8% of the district budget for technology, school supplies, and curriculum programs.
+Fund 199 accounts for 84% of revenues at the district.
+Within fund 199, 80% of funds is allocated for employee salaries, 10% for fixed expenses such as electricity, fuel for buses, and phone services.
+Leaving the remaining 10% of the district budget for technology, school supplies, and curriculum programs.

 Understanding the budget deficit.

-Funds 599 and 240 report a budget surplus; however, due to state and federal guidelines, the budget surplus cannot be legally used to offset the budget shortfall projected in Fund 199.
+Fund 599 and 240 cannot be used to offset the budget shortfall projected in Fund 199.
 Instead, the district will draw from the general fund balance reserves (similar to a savings account) to cover the gap in the coming year.

 Fund 599